 - Allow an interval of at least four to four and a half hours between meals of different types.

-For anyone who is considering either one of the diets above, I suggest you speak to a qualified dietician.
+For anyone considering either one of the diets above, I suggest you speak to a qualified dietitian.

 © This work is the intellectual property of its author and is fully copyrighted.
 It may not be copied or republished in any medium (including but not limited to electronic and print media) without the express permission of the author.
 All rights are reserved.